fgiobergia/CIKM-evalRS-2022/README.md

 This is the solution presented in the "Triplet losses-based matrix factorization for robust recommendations" paper, for the EvalRS challenge @ CIKM 2022.

 While this README is currently a stub, it will contain a more detailed description of the solution later on.
+The work is described in more detail in the [paper](https://arxiv.org/abs/2210.12098).

 ## Instructions